 The independence of the judiciary is formally guaranteed and has gradually been strengthened in practice.
 There are a Court Budget Council, an Academy for Judges and Prosecutors and self-elected Judicial and Public Prosecutors Councils that appoint and dismiss judges and prosecutors.
 According to the European Commission’s progress report for 2018, the backsliding of previous years is being reversed through decisive steps to restore the independence of the judiciary.
 A credible new Strategy for Reform of the Judiciary Sector and Action to increase the independence, efficiency and quality of work by judges and prosecutors was adopted and key pieces of legislation were amended, following the recommendations of the Venice Commission.
 The goals of these reforms are to strengthen the capacities of relevant justice sector stakeholders, with a special focus on the Judicial Council, the Council of Public Prosecutors, the Academy for Judges and Public Prosecutors, the Supreme Court, the Public Prosecution Office and the Ministry of Justice; and implement information and communication technology in the judicial sector.
 However, the reforms are proceeding slowly and political control of the judiciary remains a problem.

 The Special Prosecutor’s Office (SPO) has gained independence following the change in government and the dismissal of the former State Public Prosecutor.
 The SPO has successfully filed several indictments related to corruption and the first judgments have been handed down in one of its cases.
-Macedonia plans to incorporate the Special Prosecution into a separate department of the Public Prosecution, which would allow it to complete its ongoing investigations.
-However, recently the Supreme Court of Macedonia ruled that the SPO has no right to process new cases of corruption related to the wiretapping scandal.
+North Macedonia plans to incorporate the Special Prosecution into a separate department of the Public Prosecution, which would allow it to complete its ongoing investigations.
+However, recently the Supreme Court ruled that the SPO has no right to process new cases of corruption related to the wiretapping scandal.
 This decision endangers some of cases the SPO has already processed.
 The Supreme Court, which retains close ties to the previous government, has questioned all the current work of the office.
 At the same time, the future of the institution is not clear, due to varying views among the coalition partners; especially the DUI would like the work of the SPO to be terminated.

 The legal framework for prosecution of office abuse is largely in place; however, the relevant institutions lack resources.
 They need to increase capacities and improve their horizontal cooperation, for example, of the anti-corruption agency with the public prosecutor.